Contextual Bandits with Similarity Information: Contextual bandits with adversarial payoffs

 \begin{proof} Fix $r$ and let $k = T_0(r)$.
 Let us say that a point $x\in \arr$ is \emph{heavy} if $B(x,r)$ contains at least $k$ points of $\arr$, counting multiplicities.
 Clearly, $B(x,r)$ is full only if its center is heavy.
 By definition of the $(r,k)$-covering number, there exists a family $\mathcal{S}$ of $N(r, k)$ sets of diameter $\leq r$ that cover all heavy points in $\arr$.
 For each full ball $B = B(x,r)$, let $S_B$ be some set in $\mathcal{S}$ that contains $x$.
 By Claim~\ref{cl:metaAlg-basic}(c), the sets $S_B$, $B\in \F_r$ are all distinct.
 Thus, $|\F_r| \leq |\mathcal{S}| \leq N(r,k)$. \end{proof}

-\begin{proofof}{Theorem~\ref{thm:meta-alg}} Let $\BB_r$ be the set of all balls of radius $r$ that are active after round $T$.
-By the algorithm's specification, each ball in $\F_r$ has been hit $T_0(r)$ times, so $|\F_r| \leq T/T_0(r)$.
+Let $\mB_r$ be the set of all balls of radius $r$ that are active after round $T$.
+By the algorithm's specification, each ball in $\F_r$ has been selected $T_0(r)$ times, so $|\F_r| \leq T/T_0(r)$.
 Then using Claim~\ref{cl:metaAlg-basic}(b) and Claim~\ref{cl:full-context-balls}, we have

 Trivially, for any full ball of radius $r$ we have $T_0(r)\leq T$.
 Thus, summing~\refeq{eq:regret-metaAlg-r} over all such $r$, we obtain